 Since featured snippets appear at the top of the SERP, you can see that they are all ranked #1.
 Every once in a while, featured snippets are pushed down to position 2 or 3 by other featured snippets and suggestions.

 Clicking on one of these URLs will open it in a new tab, so you can analyze a competitor’s webpage and strategize accordingly.
 If you click on one of the keywords, you will be taken to that single keyword’s performance page.

 On a keyword’s performance page, scroll down to view the SERP Results displayed in a functional table format.
 Below that you’ll find the SERP HTML--exactly how the SERPs look in Google.
 Play around with the Nozzle Vision, SERP history comparison, search, and zoom tools to make the most out of the SERP Results and HTML.

-Let’s look at the SERP Results and HTML for the phrase “receptivity definition” above.
+Let’s look at the SERP Results and HTML for the phrase “snow hiking gear” above.

 Analyzing Featured Snippet URLs Directly

 Earlier, we looked at the domains that owned the featured snippets, then we dove deeper and found the keywords for which they held featured snippets, along with their corresponding URLs.